psychemedia/island-storynotes/wightnotes.md

-became a mere military appointment, and the"Captain,”or “Governor," ashe was afterwards styled, was answerable to the sovereign for the due discharge of his duties. p81 Carisbrooke Woodville's Gateway (erected by Anthony Lord Scales,circa 1464,and bearing his arms and the White Rose of York ), a really nobles pecimen of a castellated entrance. p383 The low fortunesofthe island received a stil more terrible blow forty years later,in the disastrous issue of Woodville's rash expedition to Britanny, which robbed it of al its bravest and best.
+became a mere military appointment, and the"Captain,”or “Governor," ashe was afterwards styled, was answerable to the sovereign for the due discharge of his duties. p81 Carisbrooke Woodville's Gateway (erected by Anthony Lord Scales,circa 1464,and bearing his arms and the White Rose of York ), a really nobles pecimen of a castellated entrance. p383 The low fortunes of the island received a stil more terrible blow forty years later,in the disastrous issue of Woodville's rash expedition to Britanny, which robbed it of al its bravest and best.
 An ordinance was immediately passed by Parliament, prohibiting any persons to hold lands, &c.,of more than the annual value of ten marks, in order that the isle, which was then “desolate and not inhabited, but occupied with beasts and cattle,” might be again peopled and able to defend itself from an invader.
 [Froude History of England i.
 27] [TO DO  - so this was a response to Woodville's action?]

 Davenport The Isle of Wight
 p190 Boniface Wishing Well